damiendart/notes/photoshop.markdown

      layers:
      -  Remove any non-repro blue underdrawings with a _Hue/Saturation_ adjustment layer.
-After choosing the _Cyans_ colour range in the _Properties_ panel, set the saturation to minimimum and the lightness to maximum.
+After choosing the _Cyans_ colour range in the _Properties_ panel, set the saturation to minimimum and lightness to maximum.
-     -  Use a _Levels_ adjustment layer to improve the line quality and whites, and to remove any remaining underdrawings.
+     -  Use a _Levels_ adjustment layer to improve the line quality and whites and to remove any remaining underdrawings.
   2. At the bottom of the _Channels_ palette, click on _Load channel as selection_ to create a selection of the white areas of the image.
   3. Invert the selection and on a new transparent layer fill the